ye-chuan/sc2002-project/README.md

 ![coverimage](CoverImage.png)

 CAMS is a program for students and staff to manage, view and register camps within NTU.
-The application acts as a centralized hub for all staff and students to check out previous, on-going and up-coming camps in NTU and for their faculty.
+The application acts as a centralized hub for all staff and students to check out previous, ongoing and upcoming camps in NTU and for their faculty.

 ## Instructions to compile and run our program using command prompt manually

 - Open command prompt

-- cd into the diretory where this git repo is in
+- cd into the directory where this git repo is in

 - **<u>For Unix devices</u>**